microsoft/multi-agent-marketplace/packages/magentic-marketplace/README.md

 # Magentic Marketplace

-Magentic markertplace has 3 sub-modules:
+Magentic marketplace has 3 sub-modules:

 - `experiments`: scripts for running experiments
 - `marketplace`: defines the marketplace protocol and actions